-Shares of the Funds are subject to fees pursuant to an Administrative Services Plan (the "Plan") adopted by the Trust.
-These fees are paid by a Fund to insurance companies or their affiliates (including those that are affiliated with Nationwide) who provide administrative support services to variable insurance contract holders on behalf of the Funds and are based on the average daily net assets of the applicable share class.
-Under the Plan, a Fund may pay an insurance company or its affiliates a maximum annual fee of 0.25% for Class II shares and 0.19% for Class Z shares of the NVIT Managed American Funds Asset Allocation Fund.
+Class II shares of the Fund are subject to fees pursuant to an Administrative Services Plan (the "Plan") adopted by the Trust.
+These fees are paid by the Fund to insurance companies or their affiliates (including those that are affiliated with Nationwide) who provide administrative support services to variable insurance contract holders on behalf of the Fund and are based on average daily net assets of the applicable share class.
+Under the Plan, the Fund may pay an insurance company or its affiliates a maximum annual fee of 0.25% for Class II shares; however many insurance companies do not charge the maximum permitted fee or even a portion thereof.

-For the current fiscal year, administrative services fees for the Funds, expressed as a percentage of the share class's average daily net assets for Class II shares of each Fund and Class Z shares of the NVIT Managed American Funds Asset Allocation Fund, are anticipated to be 0.25% and 0.19%, respectively.
+For the current fiscal year, administrative services fees for Class II shares of the Fund, expressed as a percentage of the share class's average daily net assets, are estimated to be 0.25%.